Colorectal cancer - Stage IV

 In May 2006, I was 48 and busy living life to the fullest.
 I was working, enjoying life with my bride, Kim, and spending my spare time woodworking, fishing, deer hunting, doing yard work and fundraising.
 I knew something wasn’t right, though, when I started to pass blood in my stool.
 I went directly to Kim and told her.
 As a registered nurse, she immediately went into action and started making phone calls to the appropriate medical agencies.
 This led to me to urgent care.
 I then had a colonoscopy and was diagnosed with colon cancer.

 Before surgery for the cancer, I had more tests—CT scans and blood work.
 My surgeon and an oncologist told me my scans showed that the cancer had spread (stage IV) and covered my entire liver.
 The following week, I had surgery to remove nine inches of my colon.

-Kim and I agreed I needed more than the standard chemo plan I was being offered after my surgery.
+Kim and I agreed I needed more than the standard chemo plan after my surgery.
 I needed advanced options and doctors who would be on top of my care.
-I spoke with a coworker who was going through cancer treatment at Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center in Zion, Illinois, about an hour away from my home in Wind Lake, Wisconsin.
+I spoke with a coworker who was going through cancer treatment at Cancer Treatment Centers of America® (CTCA) at Midwestern Regional Medical Center in Zion, Illinois, about an hour away from my home in Wind Lake, Wisconsin.
 She recommended CTCA®.
 My brother-in-law called CTCA for information, and we decided it was worth looking into.
 Within a matter of days, I set out to get a second opinion at CTCA.

 After a few days of initial testing, Kim and I met with our oncologist, and I began chemotherapy that day.
 From the get-go, my CTCA care team was on the same page as I was.
 They invited me to have a say in my treatment, and I was never given a time limit.
 Instead, I was given hope and a commitment that they’d fight with me.
 I chose to fight at CTCA.